Dental Sleep Medicine for Snoring and OSA

 After one or two surgeries, most people go back to CPAP therapy or use nothing at all only worsening the symptoms of obstructive sleep apnea.

-Oral Appliance Therapy-Sleep medicine dentists, such as Dr. Mike Morris, prefer oral appliance therapy as it is less invasive than CPAP therapy and certainly much more conservative than surgery.
+Oral Appliance Therapy-Sleep medicine dentists, such as Dr. Mike Morris, prefer oral appliance therapy as it is less invasive and much more conservative than surgery.

 Dr. Morris is a certified and experienced dental sleep medicine provider who can help you sleep better.